justeattakeaway/bq-sql-antipattern-checker/README.md

 * `--verbose, -v` - Enable verbose output for detailed progress information
 * `--dry-run` - Save results locally instead of pushing to BigQuery
 * `--limit-row` - Limit number of jobs to process (useful for testing or sampling)
+* `--cumul-perc` - Limit to only top costing jobs making cumulatively X% of the cost of that project.
+(Recommended.
+Useful for eliminating negligible jobs and reduce computation)
 * `--output-format` - Output format for dry-run: `console`, `json`, `csv`, `parquet`
 * `--output-file` - Specify output file path (auto-generated if not provided)